How Data Fabric Simplifies Data Management in Hybrid Cloud and Multi-Cloud

 Data Management in Multi-Cloud Environments: Constrained, Not Conquered

-An average enterprise today already relies on to store, process, and exchange data.
+An average enterprise today already relies on 2.6 public and 2.7 private clouds to store, process, and exchange data.
 Moreover, many also have on-premises storage and run certain data-processing applications locally.

 Though many business products now have seamless cloud pairing (for example SAP and Microsoft Azure tandem), integrations between public cloud services remain more challenging to establish.
 A viable multi-cloud strategy requires precise orchestration and cloud resource tagging to ensure that corporate data rests in the right location, under proper security standards, and in a compliant manner.

 The second crucial factor is data accessibility — for business users, self-service BI tools, and AI/ML-driven big data analytics solutions.
 Organizations today have no shortage of options per see:

 The challenge lies in establishing effective connectivity between these environments.
 Firstly, each environment supports data storage and retrieval only in certain formats.
 Secondly, most proprietary cloud (and on-premises) solutions come with access and tooling usage restrictions.
 Finally, without a mature data governance policy in place, companies lack knowledge and visibility into where different data assets are stored and what is the shortest path to accessing them.

 Given the above, it makes sense why enterprises ranked the following two data integration use cases as the highest priority, according to a 2020 Data Pipelines Market Study:

 - Enablement of more effective data cleansing and transformation workflows to improve reporting and analytics dashboards.

 - Ad-hoc data querying, discovery, and exploration analysis.